fzorri/second-opinion/README.md

      cp .env.template .env
      ```
    - Open the `.env` file and fill in your API keys for the services you want to use.

-7 - **Set up the Configuration:**
-   - Copy the `config_template.py` file to `config.py`.
-You generally won't need to edit this file anymore, as it now reads the API keys automatically from your `.env` file.
-     ```shell
-     # On Windows
-     copy config_template.py config.py

-     # On Linux or macOS
-     cp config_template.py config.py
-     ```
+   - **Model Configuration:** All model definitions are now in `models.yaml`.
+You can enable/disable models and configure their settings directly in this file.

 Running Second Opinion

 How to work with Second Opinion.

-1 - Run the secop.py file using 'python secop.py' (or just secop if you have the environment activated)
+1 - Run the secop.py file using 'python secop.py' (or just secop if you have the environment activated).
+The application will load models defined in `models.yaml`.

 2 - Select Model number and Enter twice to skip history.